Charlie Blackwell-Thompson

 Charlie Blackwell-Thompson is an American engineer.
 Blackwell-Thompson is the launch director for NASA's Exploration Ground Systems Program, based at NASA's John F. Kennedy Space Center (KSC).
-She oversaw the countdown and liftoff of NASA's Space Launch System (SLS) rocket and Orion spacecraft during its first flight test, called Artemis I.
+She oversaw the countdown and liftoff of NASA's Space Launch System (SLS) rocket and Orion spacecraft during its first flight test, called Artemis 1.

 Personal life and education

 Blackwell-Thompson is a native of Gaffney, South Carolina, where she graduated from Gaffney High School.

 As a child, Blackwell-Thompson watched the Saturn V launches and was inspired by the idea of exploration the astronauts were doing.
 Blackwell-Thompson earned her bachelor's degree of computer engineering from Clemson University in 1988.
 She credits her high school physics teacher, Doc Wilson, for encouraging her to look into engineering.
 Blackwell-Thompson visited a firing room in the Launch Control Center during her senior year at Clemson during her job interview; she wanted to work in that room.

 Blackwell-Thompson resides in Merritt Island, Florida, with her husband and three children.